reprodev/Exchange-ToolboxV1/README.md

 Looking into it some users had lost permission to calendars but others still had this access.
 If they re-added the calendars in Outlook manually they would find them there but as some were still getting to grips with the new devices we would need to try another approach.
 The idea was to remove and then re-add them in an efficient way and that was what the first version of this tool did.

-After liasing with our Infrastructure team and getting permission to use this on the network in production I created a version to test with the other anlysts and wider team.
+After liaising with our Infrastructure team and getting permission to use this on the network in production I created a version to test with the other analysts and wider team.
 Through user testing and feedback it became the version you see now which still needs functions added to it but fulfilled the need for a quick way to work on Calendars for our team.

 ## References: